 - A shorter initial contract - Most franchise contracts are 10 years.
 We're 5 years with an option to renew for 10 years.
 Why?
 Because most commercial leases are 5 years in smaller markets, and we don't think it's fair that you'll be be stuck in a contract beyond your initial lease.
 Plus, to us, it makes more sense to make the initial contract shorter in case it doesn't work out as well as expected, and then make a longer optional, additional contract once success has already been proven.

-- Limit ownership to no more than 2 HomeTown Gyms.
+- Limited Ownership: We limit ownership to no more than 2 HomeTown Gyms.
 Although franchises love selling to multi-unit owners, we don't.
-We want you, the owner, to be hands-on at your gym(s).
+We want you, the owner, to be a part of the gym, even if it's only 3 hours per week.
 We want you to be a pillar of the community and truly make a difference.
 You simply cannot do that if you rarely step inside your gym.

-- Don't offer a model that will allow you to retire young.
-We're in the small markets.
-There's a limit to how much you'll make.
-Our model will allow you to make a comfortable living, well above the average personal trainer's salary, doing something you love while giving you the freedom to do what you want.
+- No Big Payday: Our model was designed to accomplish three things: 1) Provide a steady profit.
+2) Have minimal risk.
+3) Be ran as efficiently as possible to give the owner the freedom he/she would wants.
+To accomplish all three of those goals, we had to stay in the small markets.
+Thus, there's a limit to how much you'll make.
+Our model will allow you to make a comfortable living, doing something you love while giving you the freedom to do what you want.
 It's about balance.
-To us, that's much more important that working 80 hours per week attempting to build a $10 million company you can turnaround and sell in 10 years.
+To us, that's much more appealing than working 80 hours a week for 10+ years to build a $10 million dollar company that you hope to sell one day.
 Plus, who really wants to retire when they are doing something they love every single day?

 So yes, we are an alternative to a franchise.
 And yes, we do believe for most people interested in opening a gym, we're the better option.